 Today, we want to focus in on one stone in particular: Opal and opal jewellery.
 This stone is so magical and enchanting that it’s more than worthy of a post all of its own!
-We love it when we use these gorgeous gems in opal jewellery, the options and colours are bewitching!
+We love it when we use these gorgeous gems in opal jewellery in our collections but even better when we get to design a bespoke jewel with a statement opal, the options and colours are bewitching!
 "Perhaps against no other gem has the bigotry of superstitious ignorance so prevailed as against the wonderful opal." – Isidore Kozminsky, 1922, ‘The Magic and Science of Jewels and Stones’

 In the past, opal jewellery was worn not just because of their beauty but also because of the powers people believed they possessed.
 While most stones are believed to have positive qualities, somewhere down the line Opal gained a reputation as a bringer of bad luck.
 In medieval Europe, for example, owners of opals were called witches or sorcerers, and many people were frightened of the stone because of its similarity to the ‘Evil Eye’, and the eyes of animals like cats, toads, and snakes.
 It was even thought to have played a role in the Black Plague.
 Where these beliefs came from, no one knows.